Lakshmiec/Lakshmiec/README.md

 ## 🌟 About Me
 I am a passionate Data Scientist with a strong Machine Learning and Data Analysis background.
 I recently completed my Master's degree at the National University of Singapore (NUS), where I worked on various projects applying ML techniques to real-world problems.
 I aim to leverage data to drive meaningful insights and make a positive impact.

+- 🎓 Master’s degree in Computing with Artificial Intelligence Specialization from NUS, Singapore.
 <!--
 **Lakshmiec/Lakshmiec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.